hyperledger/indy-plenum/design/view-change.md

    authors of PBFT state that allowing to get as many requests into new view as possible (even if they were not commited in previous view) improves overall performance of system.

+4. Indy plenum implements RBFT which basically is multiple PBFT instances, with only one (master) changing state.
+For simplicity view change protocol can be applied only to master instance, with backups synced to master during view change.

 ## Rough roadmap